guidepup/guidepup.dev/docs/api/class-screenreader-mouse.md

 title: "ScreenReaderMouse"
 ---

-Base interface for screen-reader classes such as [VoiceOverMouse].
+Base interface for screen-reader mouse classes.

+See also:

+- [VoiceOverMouse]

 **Contents:**